 East Germany Asks Syria to Extradite Eichmann Aide

-Syria has consistently denied Brunner’s presence on its soil, although he has been photographed and interviewed at his home in Damascus.
+Brunner, 78, who has been living in Dasmascus since 1955, is considered the most important Nazi criminal still at large.
+Syria has consistently denied his presence on its soil, although he has been photographed and interviewed at his home in Damascus.

-The extradition request was presented in Damascus today by East German Ambassador Karl-Heinz Lugenheim, Nazi hunter Serge Klarsfeld said.
+The extradition request was presented in Damascus by East German Ambassador Karl-Heinz Lugenheim, said Nazi hunter Serge Klarsfeld.

 An East German Foreign Ministry spokesman, who spoke on condition of anonymity, confirmed in East Berlin that Lugenheim had been instructed to request the extradition.
 The spokesman gave no further details.